rackerlabs/support-how-to/content/exchange/exchange-email-mailbox-features.md

 list makes it possible to communicate new upcoming billing updates within the team by writing to one address, such as billingupdates@example.com.

-To set up a list, log into the Cloud Office Control Panel [here](https://cp.rackspace.com/Exchange/Mail/Lists/).
+To set up a list, log in to the Cloud Office Control Panel [here](https://cp.rackspace.com/Exchange/Mail/Lists/).

 ### Outlook Web App (OWA)